ClojureBridge/organizing/How-to-Organize-Outside-of-SF.md

 Plan the Installfest for a Friday evening and the workshop the following Saturday.
 Trust us, you need that extra day for the Installfest – students can’t do the workshop without it, it’s messy and takes everybody vastly different amounts of time.

-## Recruit Volunteers
+## Recruit volunteers
-Well, you’re a volunteer.
-Hopefully you have a friend or two helping you out, too; they’re volunteers.
+Hopefully you have a friend or two helping you out.
+And maybe a few coworkers?
 Here are some of the positions you will need to fill:
 * Organizers (that’s you!)
 * Teacher trainers (might be you, as well)
 * Teachers